michelou/wix-examples/README.md

 <b name="footnote_03">[3]</b> ***Visual Studio 2019*** [↩](#anchor_03)

 <p style="margin:0 0 1em 20px;">
-<a href="https://visualstudio.microsoft.com/vs/older-downloads/">Microsoft Visual Studio 2019</a> is the defacto <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDE</a> for devopping Microsoft Windows application (either console applications or [GUI] applications).
+<a href="https://visualstudio.microsoft.com/vs/older-downloads/">Microsoft Visual Studio 2019</a> is the defacto <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDE</a> for devopping Microsoft Windows application (either console applications or <a href="https://en.wikipedia.org/wiki/Graphical_user_interface">GUI</a> applications).
 In this project we use the <a href="https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild">MSBuild</a> tool to build a basic GUI application and the Windows installer to install it.
 </p>

 <b name="footnote_04">[4]</b> ***Downloads*** [↩](#anchor_04)